vincent-ferotin/vagrant-sphinx/README.md

 ## Additional required configurations

-NB: Following configuration should work for tested host, i.e. [Debian] [Stretch].
+NB: Following configuration should work for tested hosts (see above).
-If your operating system differs, adapt these recommandations accordingly.
+If your operating system differs, please let adapt these recommandations accordingly.

 ### VirtualBox network interface and Vagrant machine IP